1 Hr 8 Min

 That said, we don’t back companies or even ideas.
 We back people.
 People who are uniquely qualified and purposeful about solving impactful problems.
 That’s why it will always be about you.
 Just ask our founders.

 Roughly half of our investments emerge from the Boston ecosystem, but just as many come from elsewhere in the US and around the world.
-This is especially true for domains like Fintech and Crypto/Web3, where new companies are increasingly virtual from day one.
+This is especially true for domains like Fintech and Emerging Technology, where new companies are increasingly virtual from day one.

 We have portfolio companies in San Francisco, Chicago, Austin, Paris, New York City, and across New England.
 This is all to say that, while we may be Boston-biased, the best ideas can come from anywhere, which is why we’re geography-agnostic.